-Jean-Jacques Rojer performed in New York City in 2007 as part of Paquito D’Rivera’s young artist concert organized by the Weill Institute at Carnegie Hall in New York city.
-Later that same year he had the privilege to perform with the Lincoln Center Jazz Orchestra at the “Beyond the Spanish Tinge” concert given by Paquito D’Rivera and Wynton Marsalis.
+Jean-Jacques Rojer performed in New York City in 2007 as part of Paquito D’Rivera’s young artist concert organized by the Weill Institute at Carnegie Hall in New York City.
+He has also had the privilege to perform with the Lincoln Center Jazz Orchestra, led by Wynton Marsalis.

 Rojer grew up in a very musical family on the Caribbean island of Curaçao.
 His father, Robert Rojer, besides being a professor of medicine is also an acclaimed pianist and composer and a direct descendant of Jacobo Palm and Jan Gerard Palm.
 The Palm family has been an integral part of the Curaçao music scene for almost two centuries.
-His uncle, Jacques Rojer, founded the Curaçao Jazz foundation and was also the owner of the first Jazz bar on the island.
+His uncle, Jacques Rojer, founded the Curaçao Jazz foundation and also had the first Jazz bar on the island.

 Rojer developed an interest in music at a very early age and started taking guitar lessons with various teachers on the island.
-In his teens, after dabbling mostly in rock music, he became interested in Jazz and Caribbean music and started studying these styles more in depth.
-After finishing his electrical engineering studies at the University of the Netherlands Antilles, Rojer attended the Royal Conservatory in the Hague, Holland, graduating cum laude in 2003.
+In his teens, after dabbling mostly in rock music, he became interested in Jazz and Caribbean music and started studying these styles more in-depth.
+After finishing his electrical engineering studies at the University of the Netherlands Antilles, Rojer attended the Royal Conservatory in the Hague, Holland, where he studied jazz with Eef Albers and Frans Elsen.
+He graduated cum laude in 2003.

 In September 2010 Rojer’s project of the time, Mulato Collective, was one of the main acts at the first Curacao North Sea Jazz Festival